 - Excessive talking with peers and difficulty staying quiet while working

-These five tips for teaching students with ADHD can help them stay focused and feel comfortable in class:
+These seven tips for teaching students with ADHD can help them stay focused and feel comfortable in class:

-- Try to follow a regular classroom routine every day; this helps students with ADHD or other learning disorders by limiting confusion or distraction.
+- Try to follow a regular classroom routine every day; this helps students with a range of learning disorders by limiting confusion or distraction.

-- Provide students with ADHD with organization tools, such as a three-pocket notebook or binder, to help them keep their assignments together.
+- Provide students with organization tools, such as a three-pocket notebook or binder, to help them keep their assignments together.

-- Offer positive feedback regularly to students with ADHD so they trust you and know that you have their best interests in mind.
+- Offer positive feedback regularly so they trust you and know that you have their best interests in mind.

-- Check out this list of children’s books about ADHD from Verywell Mind, and keep a few of them in your classroom library to help normalize discussions about ADHD in class.
+- Check out this list of children’s books about ADHD from Verywell Mind, and add a few to your classroom library to normalize discussions about ADHD.

-- Sometimes, the needs of students with ADHD may exceed what you’re able to provide.
-In this case, refer the child to a counselor or ADHD specialist at your school.
+- Remember, a student’s needs may exceed what you’re able to provide.
+In this case, refer the child to a counselor or ADHD specialist.

 - Scahill, L., and Schwab-Stone, M. Epidemiology of Adhd in School-Age Children.
 Child & Adolescent Psychiatric Clinics of North America, July 2000, 9(3), pp. 541-555.